Parsifal-M/codebrewblog/content/blog/week-31-march/week-31-march.md

 ## Open Source Contributions

-As I have been pretty busy with the launch of Backstage, I haven't had as much time to contribute to open source which makes me sad although trying to be active in the communities I am part of.
-I have been working on a few things, but I haven't had the time to finish them.
+As I have been pretty busy with the launch of Backstage, I haven't had as much time to contribute to open source which makes me sad.
+I have still been active in the communities I am part of and have been working on a few things, but I haven't had the time to finish them.
 I hope to be able to continue contributing soon!

 ## KubeCon

 Super hyped for KubeCon this year, I am really looking forward to it.
 I am hoping to learn a lot and meet some awesome people, see some familiar faces and some good friends.

+Comin' for yo swag! 🤣

 ## House Refactoring